kkyian/aimodel/README.md

 source venv/bin/activate
 # On Windows:
 venv\Scripts\activate
-pip install torch transformers diffusers pillow pyinstaller --onefile --windowed --distpath /path/to/where/you/want/the/dist/folder/to/be aimodel.py
+pip install torch transformers diffusers pillow pyinstaller pyinstaller --onefile --windowed --distpath /path/to/where/you/want/the/dist/folder/to/be aimodel.py
 #After the build completes, a dist folder will be created in your project directory.
 Inside this folder, you’ll find your executable:
 	•	Windows: aimodel.exe